Arts Administration (AAD)

 The multi-billion dollar arts industry is a global force, enabled by technology and a growing trend toward creating works with a global appeal. in this course, students will gain a broader perspective of the arts world, including the exploration of new distribution methods as well as comparative study of arts funding models in different parts of the world.
 This course includes a required short-term study abroad component.

 AAD 602.
-Engaging the Community Through the Arts.
+Engaging the Community Through Creativity.
 3 Credit Hours.

-An in-depth exploration of the intertwined nature of communities and the arts.
-Through various readings, discussions and lectures (including visits with arts practitioners), students will gain valuable insight into the interconnected nature of the arts and the community, and will learn strategies and tactics that have been successful for arts organizations wishing to weave their operations into the fabric of the communities within which they operate.
+An in-depth exploration of the intertwined nature of communities and creativity.
+Through readings, viewings, discussions and lectures (including visits with arts and culture practitioners), students will gain insight into the interconnected nature of creativity and the community, and the strategies and tactics used by organizations wishing to weave their operations into the fabric of the communities they inhabit.

 AAD 603.
 The Art Museum Today.
 3 Credit Hours.